inessa3/DMML2020_Tesla/README.md

 * Next, made another iteration and tried to clean the data much better to improve the accuracy.
 But the accuracy actually decreased.
 * Finally, in the third iteration, we tried many classifiers to improve the accuracy, but they all led to a decrease in the accuracy.
 <br/>
-Conclusivly, we can say that our first approach (using basic data cleaning and a logistic regression classifier without cross validation obtained the best accuracy.
+Conclusively, we can say that our first approach (using basic data cleaning and a logistic regression classifier without cross validation obtained the best accuracy.
 This might be due to the relatively small data set.<br/>
 <br/>

 Here, we made a video where we present our work and our results.<br/>